xplshn/pelf/README.md

 If you only intend on using .AppBundles, not necesarily work with them, you don't need any of this.
 You can get started by simply executing the bundle.
 The helper daemon is optional.
 NOTE: Your tar command must support GZIP archives. (which covers most tar implementations, including the BSDs and Busybox's)
 ![2024-07-01-023335_1280x720_scrot](https://github.com/xplshn/pelf/assets/114888778/888033cc-8759-4990-b193-5f870ad639f0)
-As you can see, I have my window manager and all of my X utilities, including my terminal (Wezterm) as a single file, named SpectrWM.AppBundle.
-You can also see the concept of overlays in action, the `ani-cli` binary inside of the mpv.AppBundle, will have access to the ROFI binary packed in my SpectrWM.AppBundle, because it will be running as a child of that process.
-There is PATH and LD_LIBRARY_PATH inheritance.

 ## Example AppBundles/Binaries for you to try (amd64):
 - POSIX = Runs on any Unix clone that has some degree of POSIX compatibility/compliance